unlhcc/unity-fish/README.md

-# University of Nebraska at Lincoln Holland Computing Center's Unity-Fish Animation System
+# The University of Nebraska at Lincoln Holland Computing Center's Unity-Fish Animation System

 ### Prerequisite
 * You will need a server that is utilizing the Ganglia system monitoring tool
   * For additional information on Ganglia: http://ganglia.so
 * Your server running ganglia will need to have the Unity-Fish Machine's IP as a trusted host to access the XML data.
   * You will need to uncomment the "trusted_hosts" line in /etc/ganglia/gmetad.conf
-  * Add the Unity-Fish Machine's IP to this line (space seperated list).
+  * Add the Unity-Fish Machine's IP to this line (space separated list).
   * Restart the gmetad.service.
 * Your server running ganglia will also need to have XML request port (gmetad.conf lists this as 8651 by default) open through Firewalld.
 * The machine hosting Unity Fish will need: